Fiddlekins/SpookyX/README.md

         - imageHover: Hovering over images with the mouse brings a full or window scaled version in view
         - videoHover: Hovering over videos with the mouse brings a full or window scaled version in view
         - gallery: Pressing G will bring up a view that displays all the images in a thread.
 Left and right arrow keys cycle through them
+        - relativeTimestamps: Timestamps will be replaced by elapsed time since post
 - filterCharThreshold: the number of characters that a post must be over to be exempt from shitpost filtering
 - filteredStringsT0: List of Tier 0 strings to filter for.
 Tier 0 get's removed
     - These are actually in regex form, a handy reference can be found here: http://www.w3schools.com/jsref/jsref_obj_regexp.asp